Buildbot no longer supports Python 2.7 on the Buildbot master.

 In the real world things are usually more complex (for example there may be a

 configure step, or multiple targets), but the concepts are the same; it will just be a matter of adding more steps to a builder, or creating multiple builders, although sometimes the resulting builders can be quite complex.

-So to perform a manual build of our project we would type this from the command line (assuming we are at the root of the local copy of the repository):
+So to perform a manual build of our project, we would type the following on the command line (assuming we are at the root of the local copy of the repository):

 $ make clean # clean remnants of previous builds ... $ svn update ... $ make all ... $ make packages ... # optional but included in the example: copy packages to some central machine $ scp packages/*.rpm packages/*.deb packages/*.tgz someuser@somehost:/repository ...